What is Flashing in Ceramics – And How is it Done?

 What are Flashing Slips in Ceramics?

 Flashing slips contain high levels of alumina.
 Alumina is a metal element that reacts during firing to create a flashing effect.
-Most flashing slips have a high kaolin content.
-The reason for this is that kaolin has a high alumina content.
+Most flashing slips contain a lot of kaolin because kaolin has a high alumina content.
+Potters will often create their own flashing slip recipes.

 Are Flashing Slips Applied to Greenware or Bisque Pottery?

 Another suggestion is to adapt the ingredients.
 Some potters use a proportion of calcined kaolin in the slip.
-Calcined kaolin has been bisque fired.
+Calcined kaolin has already been bisque fired.
 So, it shrinks less than raw kaolin and behaves more like the bisqueware it’s been applied to.

 What Kind of Kiln Can a Flashing Slip Be Used In?